geekan/MetaGPT-docs/src/en/guide/tutorials/atomic_roles/role_zero.md

 - **Task (`Action`) configuration and execution**

-- Set the default task through `todo_action` to ensure that `WritePRD` can be automatically executed.

 - For `Action` or custom tool methods, `_update_tool_execution()` can be overridden, and `Action` can be converted to a tool through the `tool2name` method, and mapped to `tool_execution_map` for registration, making `RoleZero` highly scalable and flexible.

-- **Execution logic (`_think`)**

-- The `ProductManager` role will dynamically decide whether to execute the PRD task based on the project status.

-- Combined with the configuration of tools and tasks, the role can efficiently and accurately complete tasks such as PRD writing and market research.

-This design not only ensures the controllability of the SOP method, but also allows the role to dynamically adjust tools and tasks according to specific scenarios to achieve more intelligent task processing.
+This design not only ensures the controllability of the SOP method, but also allows the role to dynamically adjust tools and tasks according to specific scenarios, achieving more intelligent task processing.